 2: Effective Policy when Consumer Preferences Do Not Match Actions

-Coordinator: Shaun Kennedy, University of Minnesota
+Coordinator: Shaun Kennedy, The Food System Institute and the University of Minnesota

 The public in general or a significant subset often drive specific food and health policies as governments and the private sector attempt to meet their expressed desires.
 The challenge for effective policy implementation, however, is that consumers do not always choose health behaviors or foods that are consistent with their priorities.
 This is especially challenging when consumers make choices based on one priority that appears to conflict with other expressed priorities.
 While not a new concept in philosophy or what is sometimes called moral mathematics, it is not generally applied when developing and implementing health and food policies.
 This is easy to understand when it is an economic priority, cost, overriding a personal priority, enhanced food safety, with simple choices such as not purchasing irradiated ground beef for food safety due to the cost of irradiation.
 It becomes far more complicated to implement effective policy when it is more nuanced such as consumers making health or food choices that are demonstrably less favorable to their own family’s health or the environment than alternatives.
 This workshop will look at how to consider health or food policies in the face of competitive, unexpressed or conflicting priorities and the extent to which the policies can achieve their objectives.
 It will draw beyond policy experts to include experts in consumer behavior, individual to group dynamics, game theory and economics from the academic, public and private sectors to consider policy differently.